MichaelSDavid/michaelsdavid.github.io/projects.md

   <img src="images/gh.png" alt="github" width="50"/>
 </a>

 A small, dynamically-typed, object-oriented scripting language made in C that takes inspiration from Python, JS, and Ruby.
-This is a work-in-progress hobby project for me to learn programming language design, as well as parsing and interpreting chunks of data for processing.
+This was a hobby project for me to learn programming language design, as well as parsing and interpreting chunks of data for processing.